"We provide knowledge and information about CGMP and Quality Systems to the Life Science industry"

 - Preparing responses and documents to standard administrative questions or requests

-- CFDA inspection techniques (e.g., walk-through inspection, follow path of drug production, etc.)
+- CFDA inspection techniques (e.g., walk-through inspection, follow path of drug and medical device production, etc.)

 - Comparison with US and EU GMP requirements